Free UK Delivery on all Orders Over £75

 8. A SOILED ONESIE

-Do you know what can unsoil a soiled onsesie after a nappy blow out?
+Do you know what can unsoil a soiled Onsesie after a nappy blow out?
 No, not your ordinary laundry soap but the sun.
 As soon as your little one stains their onesie, rinse it out with cold water and let the sun bleach the stain away.
 If it’s an old stain or the sun is a rare commodity where you live, you can always use a pet stain remover.
 However, you should be careful with the pet stain remover because it might be too harsh for your baby’s skin.

 If none of these handy tips gets the job quite done, then check out our list (on this page) of essential cleaning chemicals and tools to help you finish the clean!